As the costs of living rise, it becomes harder for many people to pay regular living expenses, such as utility bills.

 One of the biggest financial problems families face today is the challenge of child care.
 Most families do not have easy access to free daycare.

-Instead, child care is expensive.
+Child care can be extremely expensive.
 In some cases, it is so expensive one parent chooses to stay home with the children.

 However, that creates a single-income household, which often leads to more financial problems.